Shopify pricing plans comparison showing costs and features for UK businesses

 Shopify Basic: £19 to £25 per Month

-Basic is the entry point for merchants who want a complete, professional online store.
-Priced at £19 per month when billed annually (or £25 month-to-month), it includes everything most new businesses need to launch and grow.
+Basic is the entry tier for merchants who want a complete, professional online store.
+At £19 per month annually (or £25 month-to-month), it includes everything most new businesses need to launch and start selling.

-You get a fully hosted ecommerce website with your own domain name, unlimited products organised into categories, discount codes, gift cards, abandoned cart recovery and 24/7 support via chat and email.
-The store editor, Online Store 2.0, allows you to customise your theme including your logo, create new page templates and adjust workflows without touching code.
+You get a fully hosted ecommerce website with your own domain, unlimited products in unlimited collections, discount codes, gift cards, abandoned cart recovery and 24/7 support.
+The store editor, Online Store 2.0, lets you customise layouts, create new page templates and adjust your theme without touching code.

 Shopify Grow: £49 to £65 per Month

-The Grow plan (previously called simply "Shopify") is designed for businesses that have found their footing and need more sophisticated tools to scale.
+The Grow plan (previously named simply "Shopify") is designed for businesses that have found their footing and need more sophisticated tools.
 At £49 per month annually or £65 monthly, it adds professional reporting, more staff accounts and access to Shopify Flow automation.

-Reporting capabilities expand significantly on Grow.
-You gain access to professional reports covering sales, customers, inventory, behaviour and marketing performance.
-These insights help you make data-driven decisions about stock levels, marketing spend and customer retention strategies.
+Reporting expands considerably on Grow.
+You gain professional reports across sales, customers, inventory, behaviour and marketing performance.
+These are genuinely useful for making data-driven decisions about stock, marketing spend and retention.
+They are not just prettier versions of the Basic dashboard.

 Shopify Advanced: £259 to £344 per Month

-Advanced is built for established businesses with complex requirements around reporting, shipping and international selling.
-At £259 per month annually or £344 monthly, it provides the most comprehensive feature set before moving to enterprise-level Shopify Plus.
+Advanced is built for established businesses with complex needs around reporting, shipping and international operations.
+At £259 per month annually or £344 monthly, it delivers the most comprehensive feature set before moving to enterprise-level Shopify Plus.

-Custom report building is the standout feature at this tier.
-You can create entirely bespoke reports using Shopify's filtering and data tools, drilling into specific metrics that matter to your business.
+Custom report building is the standout feature here.
+You can create entirely bespoke reports using Shopify's filtering tools, drilling into specific metrics and combining data in ways the standard reports do not allow.
 These reports can be saved, scheduled and shared with team members.
+They are genuinely useful for data-driven operations and marketing teams.

-Third-party calculated shipping rates become available on Advanced, meaning shipping carriers like UPS, FedEx and DHL can calculate real-time rates at checkout based on package dimensions and destination.
-This helps you charge accurate shipping costs rather than relying on flat rates or estimates.
-Some plans also include shipping discounts and shipping insurance options that can save money on fulfilment.
+Third-party calculated shipping rates become available on Advanced.
+Carriers like UPS, FedEx and DHL can calculate real-time rates at checkout based on package dimensions and destination.
+This is far more accurate than flat-rate estimates and removes the risk of either overcharging customers or subsidising shipping from your margin.

 For international sellers, Advanced includes estimated duties and import taxes at checkout.
-This feature calculates the likely customs charges for international orders, preventing customers from facing unexpected fees on delivery.
-We've seen this significantly reduce cart abandonment and customer complaints for brands selling globally.
+This calculates likely customs charges on international orders, preventing customers from facing unexpected fees on delivery.
+Across the cross-border stores we run, this feature alone meaningfully reduces cart abandonment on international orders.
+Customers trust what they can see upfront.

-Staff accounts expand to 15, and transaction fees drop to the lowest standard rates: 1.5% + 25p online and 0.6% for third-party payment providers.
+Staff accounts expand to 15, and transaction fees drop to 1.5% + 25p online with Shopify Payments.
+The third-party gateway fee falls to 0.6%, making Advanced attractive for merchants who must use an external payment provider.

 Shopify Plus: Enterprise Pricing from £1,800 per Month

 Shopify Plus is the enterprise tier for high-growth and high-volume merchants.
-Pricing starts from approximately £1,800 per month on a 3-year term, though most merchants pay around $2,300 USD monthly.
-Exact pricing depends on your transaction volume and specific requirements.
+Pricing starts from approximately £1,800 per month, available on either a 1-year or 3-year term, with the majority of merchants on shorter agreements paying between £2,000 and £2,500 depending on transaction volume and negotiated terms.
+Exact pricing is agreed directly with Shopify.

 Checkout customisation is exclusive to Plus.
-While standard Shopify plans offer limited checkout modifications, Plus merchants can edit the checkout liquid files to add custom fields, change layouts, implement complex shipping logic and create branded checkout experiences.
+Standard Shopify plans offer limited checkout modifications; Plus merchants can edit checkout files directly, adding custom fields, changing layouts, implementing complex shipping logic and building branded checkout experiences.
+For high-AOV brands, a conversion-optimised checkout often pays back the Plus subscription many times over.

-Shopify Scripts allow Plus merchants to write custom Ruby code for advanced discount logic.
-This enables scenarios like quantity-based pricing tiers, customer tag-specific discounts, dynamic gift-with-purchase offers and complex bundle pricing that standard discount codes cannot achieve.
+Shopify Scripts allow Plus merchants to write custom logic for advanced discounting: quantity-based pricing tiers, customer-tag-specific prices, dynamic gift-with-purchase offers and complex bundle pricing that standard discount codes cannot achieve.
+If your commercial model depends on nuanced pricing logic, this feature alone can be a strong reason to move to Plus.

-Shopify Launchpad lets you schedule store-wide changes including theme swaps, discount activations and product visibility changes.
-For flash sales, product launches or seasonal campaigns, Launchpad ensures everything goes live simultaneously without manual intervention.
+Shopify Launchpad lets you schedule store-wide changes simultaneously: theme swaps, discount activations, product visibility changes.
+For flash sales, product launches and seasonal campaigns, this removes the risk of coordinating manual changes under pressure.

-B2B Commerce on Shopify Plus provides wholesale functionality with company profiles, custom price lists, payment terms like net-30, quantity discounts and a dedicated wholesale portal.
-This eliminates the need for separate wholesale systems or workarounds.
-Learn more about the differences between Shopify and Shopify Plus.
+B2B Commerce on Shopify Plus provides full wholesale functionality: company profiles, custom price lists, payment terms (net-30 etc.), quantity discounts and a dedicated B2B portal.
+This eliminates the need for separate wholesale systems.
+Plus also exposes additional APIs and webhooks for custom workflows that enterprise brands need to plug into their own ERP, OMS and finance systems.
+Learn more about the key differences between Shopify and Shopify Plus.

 Additional Costs to Consider

-The monthly subscription and transaction fees are just the starting point.
-Understanding the full cost of running a Shopify store means accounting for apps, themes, domains and potentially professional services.
+The monthly subscription and transaction fees are just the start.
+Understanding the real cost of running a Shopify store means accounting for apps, themes, domains, email marketing tools and potentially professional services.
+Merchants who budget only for the subscription are regularly surprised by the total once the full operating cost lands.

 Shopify Apps